What we can learn today from disaster funding in 2018

-So far, 2020 has been a record-setting year for disasters.
+So far, 2020 has been a record-setting year for disasters and disaster funding.
 There is, of course, the COVID-19 pandemic.
 Then there’s the Atlantic hurricane season, which has seen so much activity that forecasters exhausted the alphabetical list of storm names and had to move to using the Greek alphabet.
 This is only the second time this has happened—and the hurricane season isn’t officially over until November 30.
 Wildfires have ravaged the U.S. West Coast.
 Not to mention the humanitarian crises in Yemen and Venezuela and the explosion in Beirut—one of the largest non-nuclear explosions in history.
 The Center for Disaster Philanthropy (CDP) has created profiles on 17 disasters this year, an all-time high.

 Against this backdrop, Candid and CDP released our annual Measuring the State of Disaster Philanthropy annual report last week.
 It examines the nearly $468 million foundations and public charities provided for disasters and humanitarian crises in 2018, the latest year for which we have comprehensive data.
 Some 50 percent of this amount was directed to response and relief.
 Only 12 percent of disaster grantmaking went toward reconstruction and recovery, and 4 percent was for disaster preparedness.
 (Please see the end of this blog post for more about how we code grants for assistance strategies.)